-D5.
+D3.
 Ongoing Studies

-Table D27.
+Figure D27.
 Ongoing Studies

-Title Study Design Treatment Arms Patient Population Key Outcomes Status AMX0035 A Compassionate Use Protocol of AMX0035 for Treatments of Patients with Amyotrophic Lateral Sclerosis (ALS) NCT04516096 Open-Label Extension Estimated N= 30 1.
-AMX0035 orally twice daily Inclusion - Patient who completed follow-up in AMX0035 trial - Established care with neurologist at the specialized ALS center involved in study Exclusion - Ongoing severe adverse events -Presence of unstable psychiatric disease, Primary [Avg.
-1 year] - Treatment Emergent Adverse Events Enrolling by invitation Primary & Study Completion: January 2023 Phase III Trial of Phase III DB, PC, 1.
-AMX0035 cognitive impairment, dementia, substance abuse that would impair ability to consent - Treatment, current or within 90 days from screening with any cell or gene therapies - Implantation of Diaphragm Pacing System Primary [Week 48] Recruiting AMX0035 for MC RCT orally for 48 - Adults with definite or clinically probable - ALSFRS-R Slope Change and recruiting Amyotrophic Lateral Wicker weeks: once daily diagnosis of ALS Survival Primary Sclerosis Treatment Estimated N: 600 for first three - Time onset of first symptom of ALS should - Adverse Events Completion: (PHOENIX) weeks then twice be <24 months prior to randomization - Number of patients Nov 2023 , daily for - If participant is to be treated with riluzole remaining in study until NCT05021536 remainder of and/or edaravone during trial, then discontinuation Study study treatment with it was started and Completion: maintained for at least 14 days for riluzole Secondary [Week 48] March 2024 2.
-Placebo and a full treatment course for edaravone - Rate of decline in SVC - QoL Exclusion - Decline in King's and MiToS - Presence of tracheostomy or permanent Stages assisted ventilation - Ventilation Free Survival SVC less than 55% - Participant Health Status - AST or ALT > 5 times upper limit of normal - Renal insufficiency - Long-Term Survival [3 years]
+Title Study Design Treatment Arms Patient Population Key Outcomes Status AMX0035 A Compassionate Use Open-Label 1.
+AMX0035 orally Inclusion Primary [Avg.
+1 year] Enrolling by Protocol of AMX0035 for Extension twice daily - Patient who completed follow-up in - Treatment Emergent invitation Treatments of Patients AMX0035 trial Adverse Events with Amyotrophic Lateral Estimated N= 30 - Established care with neurologist at the Primary & Sclerosis (ALS) specialized ALS center involved in study Study Completion: NCT04516096 Exclusion January 2023 - Ongoing severe adverse events -Presence of unstable psychiatric disease, cognitive impairment, dementia, substance abuse that would impair ability to consent - Treatment, current or within 90 days from screening with any cell or gene therapies - Implantation of Diaphragm Pacing System Phase III Trial of Phase III DB, PC, 1.
+AMX0035 orally Inclusion Primary [Week 48] Recruiting AMX0035 for MC RCT for 48 weeks: once - Adults with definite or clinically probable - ALSFRS-R Slope Amyotrophic Lateral daily for first three diagnosis of ALS Change and Survival Primary Sclerosis Treatment Estimated N: 600 weeks then twice - Time onset of first symptom of ALS should - Adverse Events Completion: (PHOENIX) daily for remainder be <24 months prior to randomization - Number of patients Nov 2023 of study - If participant is to be treated with riluzole remaining in study until NCT05021536 and/or edaravone during trial, then discontinuation Study 2.
+Placebo treatment with it was started and Completion: maintained for at least 14 days for riluzole Secondary [Week 48] March 2024 and a full treatment course for edaravone - Rate of decline in SVC - QoL Exclusion - Decline in King's and - Presence of tracheostomy or permanent MiToS Stages assisted ventilation - Ventilation Free SVC less than 55% Survival - AST or ALT > 5 times upper limit of normal - Participant Health - Renal insufficiency Status